exactly/docs/getting-started/white-paper.md

 Alternatively, a series of fixed-rate protocols were launched in the year 2021.
 Some of them, like Yield and Notional, use a token to create a component resembling a "Zero Coupon Bond", while others like Element and Pendle use two tokens to distinguish the principal and the interest rate, much like a "Coupon Stripping" approach, to try to discover the fixed interest rate based on the price of one or more assets with a certain expiration date represented by one or more ERC-20 tokens.
 These types of protocols have not managed to capture enough liquidity yet, probably due to their complexity when it comes to implementing them in the Ethereum blockchain.

 Furthermore, when there is a slippage in the price of these types of tokens, the interest rate to be discovered is indirectly affected, resulting in the protocols requiring their own Automated Market Makers (AMMs) implementation.
 This poses additional challenges since these special tokens can’t be traded on AMMs such as Uniswap.
-The constant product invariant formula $$x*y=k$$ is not ideal for yield tokens, where time is an additional factor.
+The constant product invariant formula $x*y=k$ is not ideal for yield tokens, where time is an additional factor.

 Liquidity is like water coming down a hill, and our goal is to remove the obstacles to make it flow fast and easily through the river.
 Our approach is based on finding a solution to the problem of discovering fixed interest rates, considering all the challenges that appear when bringing traditional finance to blockchain technologies while offering variable interest rate alternatives as well, thus covering the entire DeFi credit market.
 That is why Exactly protocol discovers the fixed interest rate directly from the supply and demand of credit that exists in each of our Fixed Rate Pools for each asset, for each maturity term.